ADA Compliant Signs in Southern NH and North Shore MA

 Grade 2 Braille

-Contracted Braille (not Grade 1) positioned below tactile text.
+Contracted Braille (not Grade 1) positioned below the tactile text.
 Specific dot height, spacing, and placement requirements.
 Must be domed, not flat.

 Mounting Height